 - Standard Sci-Fi Army: Definitely to be expected from the Imperial Army.
 Stormtroopers serve as elite troops, being the first to smash through enemy positions.
 As mentioned, Humongous Mecha fill the tactical niche for armor and mechanized units and are supplemented with more conventional vehicles such as Hover Tanks.
 When available, TIE fighters and bombers provide air support.
 The Imperial Army and Stormtrooper Corps also boast multiple battalions which are specially trained for specific environments, such as Blizzard Force (a cold assault unit) and Tempest Force (which is trained for thick forest combat).

 - Standard Sci-Fi Fleet: With the Imperial Navy being so vast, this is to be expected.
-Star Destroyers are battlestars, carrying enough fighters and troops to subjugate any system.
+Star Destroyers are battlestars, carrying enough fighters and troops to subjugate any system, and are specifically designed for Orbital Bombardmentnote in order to make planetary subjugation relatively cheap.
 Every Space Fighter variant is present, with TIE line fighters, bombers, and interceptors; TIE Defenders serve as fighter-bombers.
 The Super Star Destroyer Executor serves as a banner ship and dreadnought.
 Even freighters are well-armed and carry a handful of TIE Fighters that deploy in case there's trouble.
 In Rebels, it's shown that the Empire is still using ships inherited from the Republic Navy, with a light cruiser serving as a communications ship.

 - Utopia Justifies the Means: Those with morals, but who still serve the empire, usually excuse its evil actions as For The Greater Good.
 Many come from worlds that had been so over run with crime and lawlessness that even the tyranny of the Empire was a welcome relief.
 At least a police state has police.